 The city of Coachella has the fourth largest Hispanic population in the Coachella Valley with Hispanic people making up 97% of the city's population.
 Compared to other Coachella Valley communities, the city of Coachella has a relatively small White Population.

-40% of the population in the city of Coachella are immigrants, which is above average for the Coachella Valley, Riverside County and the state of California.
+40% of the population in the city of Coachella are immigrants, which is above average for the Coachella Valley, the state of California and the United States.
 Select a community to the right of the chart to see how the size of its immigrant population compares to the city of Coachella.

 27% of the city of Coachella's immigrants are citizens, a relatively low rate compared to many other communities in the Coachella Valley.